 Tom Murray started rowing in 2010 at Marlborough Boys’ College and Blenheim Rowing Club.
 Like many high-school rowers he initially used the sport to get fit for rugby season, but eventually rowing took precedence.

 Tom was selected in his first New Zealand team as part of the junior coxed four in 2012 that went on to win gold at the World Rowing Junior Championships in Plovdiv, Bulgaria.
-He continued his winning run at international level when he joined the U23 men’s eight in 2013, helping the crew to win back-to-back U23 world titles in 2013 and 2014, and he stayed with the crew to qualify the boat for the 2016 Rio Olympics by placing a close 4th at the 2015 World Rowing Championships.
+He joined the U23 men’s eight in 2013 and helped the crew to win back-to-back U23 world titles in 2013 and 2014.
+The crew then qualified the boat for the 2016 Rio Olympics by placing a close 4th at the 2015 World Rowing Championships.
 It was the first time in over 30 years that New Zealand had featured in the big boat class at the Olympics.
 The young men’s eight came home in 6th place at the Rio Olympic Games after a competitive showing in the early stages of the race.

-Off the water Tom is an avid Star Wars fan and has recently taken up archery in his spare time.
+Off the water Tom is an avid Star Wars fan and has taken up archery in his spare time.